Research

 Design in the Participatory Sciences

-The participatory sciences includes what’s currently known as citizen science, the engagement of geographically distributed people sharing observations in a central place in pursuit of shared goals of scientific discovery.
-Citizen science can be designed to produce new knowledge and simultaneously create a range of socially relevant outcomes, such as increases in science literacy, community empowerment, heightened civic activism, and more.
-With funds from NSF, we collaborate with SciStarter.org to investigate and support a growing community of citizen scientists and project owners.
-Current students are investigating participant demographics, motivations, and learning with SciQuest, a project to track one’s own journey in citizen science.
+Within the participatory sciences, my research focuses on challenges in the design of large-scale contributory projects, often called citizen science.
+Contributory projects can be designed to produce new knowledge and simultaneously create a range of socially relevant outcomes, such as increases in science literacy, community empowerment, heightened civic activism, and more.
+With funds from NSF, we collaborate with SciStarter.org to investigate and support a growing community of participants and project leaders.
+Students investigate participant demographics, motivations, and learning.
 We are investigating the barriers to have resulted in a lack of racial, economic, and educational diversity among participants and beneficiaries of citizen science.

 Selected work